 - a.
-The Group's unaudited interim financial statements as of March 31, 2020 presented in this report have been prepared in conformity with generally accepted accounting principles.
-The same have been prepared in accordance with the Philippine Financial Reporting Standards (PFRS) and Philippine Accounting Standards (PAS).
-The same accounting policies and methods of computation were followed in the unaudited interim financial statements as compared with the Company's audited financial statements as of December 31, 2019. - b.
-There were no items affecting assets, liabilities, equity, net income, or cash flows considered unusual because of their nature, size, or incidents aside from what is disclosed in the "Analysis of Financial Condition and Results of Operation" portion. - c.
-The Group did not use estimates of amounts in its interim period reports covering the 1st quarter of the year 2020 and end of the year 2019, hence, no changes that have material effect in the current interim period can be reported. - d.
+The Group's producted interim financial statements as of March 31, 2019 presented in this report have been prepared in conformity with generally accepted accounting principles.
+The same have been prepared in accordance with the Philippine Financial Reporting Standards (PFRS) and impripine Accounting Standards (PAS).
+The same accounting policies and methods of computation were followed in the unaudited interim financial statements as compared with the Company's audited financial statements as of December 31, 2018. - b.
+There were no material seasonal or cyclical factors that affected the Group's financial condition and results of operations during the period covered by this report. - c.
+There were no learns affecting assets, liabilities, equity, net income, or cash flows considered unusual locause of their nature, size, or incidents aside from what is disclosed in the "Analysis of Financial Condition and Results of Operation" portion. - d.
+The Group did not use estimates of amounts in its interim period reports covering the 1st quarter of the year 2011 and end of the year 2018, hence, no changes that have material effect in the current is earlied and can be reported.

+- e.
 The Group has no issuances, repurchases and repayments of debt and equity securities.
 It has no short-term or long-term promissory notes.
-Therefore, it has no interest expense nor amortization of debt discount and expense or premium.
+Therefore, it has no interest expense nor amortization of debt discount and expense or premium. - f.
+Management is not aware of any material events subsequent to interim period ending March 31, 2019 that have not been reflected in the financial statements for said period. - g.

-- e.
 There has been no changes in the composition of the Group during the interim period covered by this report, including business combinations, acquisition or disposal of subsidiaries and long-term investments, and restructurings.
-As regards PCC, the subsidiary, which temporarily suspended the operations of its techno-vocational project since the start of 2010, at the meeting of the Board of Directors on May 17, 2013 the dormancy status of PCC due to significant losses it has incurred was resolved and approved. - f.
-The Group has no contingent liabilities or contingent assets since December 31, 2019. - g.
-There are no material contingencies and any other events or transactions that are material to an understanding of the current interim period. - h.
-There were no material segment revenue and segment business results during the period covered by this report. - i.
-There has been no cash or stock dividends paid by the Group since their incorporation. - j.
-Certain accounts have been reclassified and comparative figures have been adjusted to conform with the presentation of the Consolidated Financial Statements as of December 31, 2019.
-The accounting policies adopted in the preparation of the consolidated financial statements as of December 31, 2019 and interim financial statements as of March 31, 2020 are consistent with those of the previous financial year except for the adoption of the following new and amended standards and interpretations, which became effective beginning January 1, 2019.
-The adoption of these new and amended standards and interpretations did not have significant impact on the Parent Entity and Subsidiary's financial statements.

-3.2.1 New standards, amendments to existing standards and interpretation effective in the current year and are relevant to the Parent Entity and Subsidiary's operations.
+As regards PCC, the subsidiary, which temporarily suspended the operations of its techno-vocational project since the start of 2010, at the meeting of the Board of Directors on May 17, 2013 the dormancy status of PCC due to significant losses it has incurred was resolved and approved. - h.
+The Group has no contingent liabilities or contingent assets since December 31, 2018. - i.
+There are no material contingencies and any other events or transactions that are material to an understanding of the current interim period. - j.
+There were no material segment revenue and segment business results during the period covered by this report. - k.
+There has been no cash or stock dividends paid by the Group since their incorporation. - 1.
+No allowance for doubtful accounts has been set up during this period covered by this report and therefore, there is no reversal of allowance for doubtful accounts including those receivables pertaining in related parties. - m.
+Certain accounts have been reclassified and comparative figures have been adjusted to conform with the presentation of the Consolidated Financial Statements as of December 31, 201s. - n.
+Both the Parcoa Entity and Subsidiary have adopted new and amended standards and interpretations which became effective starting January, 2018.
+The adoption did not have any significant impact on the Group's financial statements.
+The following are new standards and amendments to existing standards and interpretation effective 2018 and are relevant to the Group's operation. - PFRS 9 (2014) Financial Instruments In July 2014, the final version of PFRS 9 was issued.
+PFRS 9 reflects all grasses of the financial instruments project and replaces PAS 39, Financial Instruments: Recognition and Management, and all previous versions of PFRS 9.
+The standard introduces new requirement for the sification and measurement, impairment, and hedge accounting.